roc-lang/roc/editor/editor-ideas.md

 * After the user has refactored code to be simpler, try finding other places in the code base where the same simplification can be made.
 * Show most commonly changed settings on first run so new users can quickly customize their experience.
 Keeping record of changed settings should be opt-in.
 * Detection of multiple people within same company/team working on same code at the same time (opt-in).
+* Autocorrect likely typos for stuff like `-<` when not in string.
+* If multiple functions are available for import, use function were types would match in insetion position.

 #### Autocomplete